 One of the most athletic of the ancient Molosser (Mastiff type) breeds.
 Originally, these dogs were of exceptional utility, used by farmers, trappers and a wide variety of other workers for hunting, sledge and protection work.
 As times and the opportunity for entertainment changed, bull-baiting became a primary source of the "BullDogges" fame and fortune.
 Unfortunately this focus continues today with even the patriarchs of this (and other similar breeds) delighting in the aggressive and mean stance of these dogs.
 They proudly display photos of the dogs "working" (attacking) other animals including wild hogs and speak of exceptional protection abilities.
 These traits are little more than a loaded gun in the hands of an unaware, inexperienced or immature dog-owner.
 The greatest tragedy is that like many other such breeds (such as the Bull Terriers, their cousin) they are quite intelligent and athletic and without the focus and desire on aggressive behavior make exceptional companions suitable for Pet Therapy, Search and Rescue and virtually all other canine work/sport.
 Responsible/knowledgable breeders and rescues exist, be prepared to research diligently to find them and do not compromise in your search.
 Do not be impressed with accomplishments that include a heavy measure of self-aggrandizement and lines named for oneself.

-Coat type: not specified in standard, but short and smooth
+Colors: any except flat black or blue Coat type: not specified in standard, but short and smooth

 Recognized Registries: NABA, ARBA, UKC, beware of obscure private registries created by a breeder for his/her own dogs